laurentkempe/laurentkempe.github.io/source/_posts/Note-to-self-HP-Online-diagnostic-tools.md

-title: Note to self - HP Online diagnostic tools
+title: "Note to self - HP Online diagnostic tools"
+permalink: "Note-to-self-HP-Online-diagnostic-tools"
 date: 1/11/2008 9:56:57 PM
 updated: 1/11/2008 9:56:57 PM
+disqusIdentifier: 20080111095657
 tags: ["Note to self"]
+alias:
+ - /post/Note-to-self-HP-Online-diagnostic-tools.aspx/index.html
 ---
 I always forget this link and it takes so much time to find it again and again!